cosmos/developer-portal/academy/2-cosmos-concepts/4-messages.md

 <HighlightBox type="tip">

-With v0.50, Cosmos SDK introduces the [`autocli` facility](https://docs.cosmos.network/v0.50/learn/advanced/autocli#module-wiring--customization) that takes care of a lot of the boilerplate and lets you define the available CLI commands in a descriptive manner.
+With v0.50, the Cosmos SDK introduces the [`autocli` facility](https://docs.cosmos.network/v0.50/learn/advanced/autocli#module-wiring--customization).
+This takes care of a lot of the boilerplate and lets you define the available CLI commands in a descriptive manner.

 </HighlightBox>